The Ultimate FAQ for Business Scenario Planning

 To use an example, let’s say you were thinking of crowdfunding to get a bit of a cash injection.
 You’re not going to know exactly how much cash will come in from that, even if you can make an educated guess.
 Planning for three to five different amounts will allow you to make a decision confidently whether or not you need to amp up your marketing, evolve your product or services, or look for additional investment.

 How do I set up scenarios?

 The simplified version, however, is to input your predicted fixed costs (do some research to make sure your figures stack up) and make that your base scenario.
 From this, create another scenario and link it to your base assumptions.
 Do this for your best, worst and middle of the road expectations.
-Three is the magic number, as they say, so ensure you’re using at least three different outcomes for each scenario.
-It’s going to put you in good stead moving forward.
+Ensure you’re using at least three different outcomes for each scenario – it gives you options to consider and it’s going to put you in good stead moving forward.

 What is a ‘what if’ scenario?

 Your business has many paths it could go down and you need to choose which one to action.
 What if scenarios allow you to work out which future is the best for you.
 Creating one base scenario with your certain outgoings (rent, rates, bills, etc) and then create further scenarios on top of this to see your best/worse cases, or what it looks like with this many staff vs this many, etc.